 And here it is finished:

 Here’s an important thing to know when sewing a hem or at other times.
 If you are sewing a small area, like a pant leg, guess what?
 You can take off part of your machine to make it easier.
-See, now I can sew that complete loop so easily.
+See how I can sew that complete loop so easily because the fabric fits all the way around?
 Give it a try-that part of your machine will come right off and then go back on when you need it back on:

 Now, I told you to use the presser foot edge and match it up with your fabric edge to sew a straight line.
 This is what I do at least 90% of the time when I am sewing, because it creates such an easy guide.
 But occasionally you will be asked to sew a certain seam allowance.
 When that happens you need to use your seam guides to guide you instead of the presser foot.
 In that case you will line up the edge of your fabric with the seam guide you need and try to keep it steady with that line as you sew: